Author: Melissa A. Silver, XpertHR Legal Editor

 Employers must be cautious when designating an individual or if they enter into a contract for another individual or business to verify an employee's eligibility for employment because the employer remains liable for any Form I-9 violations.

 Reverification.
-If an employee's work authorization expires or the DHS informs the employer that authorization is not sufficient, the employer must reverify the employee by completing section three of the Form I-9.
+If an employee's work authorization expires or the DHS informs the employer that authorization is not sufficient, the employer must reverify the employee by completing Section 3 of the Form I-9.
 Reverification is not for US citizens, noncitizens nationals, and lawful permanent residents who presented a permanent resident card (Form I-551).
 Further, the following documents do not need to be reverified: an expired US passport or passport card, an Alien Registration Receipt Card/Permanent Resident Card, or a List B Document that has expired.
 Further, unrestricted Social Security cards given to refugees and asylees are not subject to the reverification process.

 Continuing Employment.
 The employer does not need to reverify an employee's authorization if he or she is continuing in employment and has a reasonable expectation of employment at all times.
 Continuing employment includes: